Risk and benefit assessment

 Sue calming down, looked at Alex and said: “Well, let's stick to our plans.
 Just in case, we will also freeze the sperm”.

 Alex embracing Sue, showed his affection and said that everything would work out in the end.
 Taking advantage of the moment, Sue asked what they could do to reduce the risk of complications.

 I explained that this would be one of my duties.
 I would be aware of the risks and keep them permanently informed about controls and precautions.
 I suggested that he should take special care with drinking water and food.
 He would take only mineral water and preferably eat boiled food.
 I instructed not to drink alcohol and avoid contact with people who had fever or any other clinical signs of infection.

 Before ending the consultation, Sue expressed a desire to discuss a subject that she considered very sensitive and that she had purposely left behind.

-I had already realized that at no time did the couple mention any interface with the families.
-They were ambivalent and faced the dilemma of whether or not to contact family members to report Alex's illness.
+I had already noticed that at no time the couple mentioned any interface with the families.
+They revealed ambivalence, facing the dilemma of whether or not to contact family members and report Alex's illness.

 I reflected a little and asked what was best for both of them.
 Sue said that she would not communicate with her mother, as their contacts were very casual.
 Alex was closer to his parents.
 He said that although he did not feel the need for parental participation, he could not hide this situation from them.
 Alex and Sue were totally independent, but they always had an understanding and protective attitude towards their parents.
 Alex said that his parents' anxiety would have to be worked on emotionally and requested my intervention.